railwayapp/nixpacks/docs/pages/docs/providers/clojure.md

 - `11`
 - `latest`

-The version can be overriden by
+The version can be overridden by

 - Setting the `NIXPACKS_JDK_VERSION` environment variable
 - Setting the version in a `.jdk-version` file